 Education & Training

 Taking a Construction course is a huge asset.
 It can enable the Production Designer to work on large scale jobs where sets are built from scratch in a studio.
-Getting on set for experience and acquiring the above skills will provide a great foundation for becoming a Production Designer.”
+Getting on set for experience and acquiring the above skills will provide a great foundation for becoming a Production Designer.

 The course teaches how to be a professional Production Assistant.
 It’s a great way to make union contacts and become a Production Assistant on one of the big shows.
-That will provide a practical foundation that aspiring Production Designers can build off to start trying to make their own work through student films and shorts,” advises Chawla.
+That will provide a practical foundation that aspiring Production Designers can build off to start trying to make their own work through student films and shorts.”

 What is the single biggest suggestion you would give to someone wanting to get into this career?